MichaelCurrin/python-twitter-guide/docs/models.md

 }
 ```

+?> **Twitter API docs:** [Twitter Entities object]

+### Media

-If there are media present, then you will also see a `"media"` field.
+Only if there are media present, then you will also see a `"media"` field above.

-Use this to avoid a key error when the key is not there.
-This will return `None` if the key does not exist, or a `list` of values if it does exist.
+Use this code to avoid `KeyError` when the key is not there - this will return `None` if the key does not exist, or a `list` of values if it does exist.

 ```python
 tweet.entities.get("media", None)
 ```

 ## Extended entities

-The API docs recommends using entended entities for that case.
+The API docs linked above recommend using entended entities for that case.

 > if you are working with native media (photos, videos, or GIFs), the Extended Entities object is the way to go.

-That is also available on the tweet as an attribute - you may need a flag on the request to include extended entities though.
+This is available on the tweet as an attribute - you may need a flag on the request to include extended entities though.

 ```python
 tweet.extended_entities